iamgbsmith/til/python/create-a-virtual-environment-using-conda.md

-# Create A Virtual Environment Using Anaconda
+# Create A Virtual Environment Using Conda

 __Category: Python__

-Anaconda (conda) provides isolated Python environments which are cleaner than installing packages system-wide.
+Conda (anaconda) provides isolated Python environments which are cleaner than installing packages system-wide.
 Virtual environments prevent dependency conflicts and also let you install packages without root privileges.

 Install Anaconda using a package manager.
 For example on macOS: